-Knowledge of English language at level B2 on the scales of the Common European Framework of Reference for Languages language and are able to use specialised language in order to write academic texts on topics related to their field of study.
-PEK U02 Students understand foreign-language texts from their field and are able to interpret them, draw conclusions, acquire necessary information, interpret them and critically evaluate them; they read professional and technical literature with understanding.
-PEK U03 Students can prepare well-documented essays in a foreign language (e.g. a short scientific report presenting the results of their own research, a scientific article).
+Knowledge of English language at level B2 on the scales of the Common European Framework of Reference for Languages

+- Developing language skills for the purposes of further language education Developing knowledge on selected technical issues - 3.
+Preparing students to use a language typical of the working environment language and are able to use specialised language in order to write academic texts on topics related to their field of study.
+PEK_U02 Students understand foreign-language texts from their field and are able to interpret them, draw conclusions, acquire necessary information, interpret them and critically evaluate them; they read professional and technical literature with understanding.
+PEK_U03 Students can prepare well-documented essays in a foreign language (e.g. a short scientific report presenting the results of their own research, a scientific article).
 RELATING TO SOCIAL COMPETENCES PEK_K01 Students are prepared to communicate in an academic environment in accordance with language and cultural standards; they can adapt to the situation and the recipient.